roveroniandrea/UlamSpiral/README.md

 The algorithm to check if a number is primal works in the following way:

 Let's suppose we want to describe all numbers multiple of 6.
 I will discuss why precisely 6 [in this section](https://github.com/roveroniandrea/UlamSpiral/blob/master/README.md#why-6).
-We can obtain those numbers simply doing 6 * k, where k is an interger number greater or equal to 1.
+We can obtain those numbers by simply multiplying 6 by k, where k is an integer number greater or equal to 1.

 Some examples are:
 `6 * 1 = 6` for k=1, `6 * 2 = 12` for k=2, `6 * 3 = 18` for k=3, and so on.

-To obtain numbers between them we can simply add 1, 2, 3, 4 or 5 to them.
+If we want to obtain a number between them we can simply add 1, 2, 3, 4 or 5 to the result.
 Generalizing, **every number greater than 6 can be obtained with one of this expressions:**
 `6 * k + 0`, `6 * k + 1`, `6 * k + 2`, `6 * k + 3`, `6 * k + 4` or `6 * k + 5`

 ## But, how to recognize if one of those number is primal?

 Let's start with the easiest expression: `6 * k + 0`.
 If we divide this number by 2 we obtain `(6 * k + 0) / 2 = 3 * k`, which is an integer number (remember that k is always integer).
 So, **the quotient of the division is always an integer, and so all numbers that can be obtained by `6 * k + 0` are certainly not primal** and we can exclude them (they're also divisible by 3).

-The same approach can be used to exclude `6 * k + 2` and `6 * k + 3` cases: the first can be divided by 2, because they're always even (in fact multiplicating any number with an even number you get an even one), while the second are multiple of 3: `(6 * k + 3) / 3 = 2 * k + 1`.
+The same approach can be used to exclude `6 * k + 2` and `6 * k + 3` cases: the first case can be divided by 2, because they're always even (in fact by multiplicating any number with an even number you always get an even one), while the second are multiple of 3: `(6 * k + 3) / 3 = 2 * k + 1`.
 Also the `6 * k + 4` case has to be excluded because you always get even numbers.

 **The remaing two expressions are `6 * k + 1` and `6 * k + 5`.
 Both of them are not divided by 2 or 3 because the result is never an integer:**

 `(6 * k + 1) / 2 = 3 * k + 1/2`, `(6 * k + 1) / 3 = 2 * k + 1/3`, `(6 * k + 5) / 2 = 3 * k + 5/2`, `(6 * k + 5) / 3 = 2 * k + 5/3`.

 We previously said that with the first 6 expressions we can obtain every number greater than 6, but four of those expressions generates numbers multiple of 2, 3 or both, and so not primal.
-So, by exclusion, **every primal numbers must be obtained with one of this two expressions**.
+So, by exclusion, **every primal numbers must be obtained with one of this two remaining expressions**.
 But it's very important to precise that **not all numbers generated with this two expressions are primal**.

-Let's take an example: assigning k=5 and using the last expression, we obtain `6 * 5 + 5 = 35`, which is not divisible by 2 or 3 (this is what we expected), but it's clearly divisible by 5, giving 7 as quotient.
+Let's take an example: assigning k=5 and using the last expression, we obtain `6 * 5 + 5 = 35`, which is not divisible by 2 or 3 (according to our expectations), but it's clearly divisible by 5, giving 7 as quotient.
 Let's demonstrate this:

 `(6 * k + 5) / 5 = (6/5) * k + 1`